amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 `0.906`, indicating a strong, positive correlation between as-is and planned exports.
 This correlation value provides a good baseline for measuring our forecasts at the end of 2014.
-The second step of analyzing as-is export STL components provided significant insight toward the seasonal behavior surrounding exports.
+The second step of analyzing as-is export STL components provides significant insight toward the seasonal behavior surrounding exports.
 This led to digging deeper into the seasonal trends for as-is exports, resulting in step three.
-In the third step, month-by-month review confirmed consistency in the seasonal trend across the years (primarily a spike early each year followed by a dip during the Summer).
+In the third step, month-by-month review confirms consistency in the seasonal trend across the years (primarily a spike early each year followed by a dip during the Summer).
 Finally, the fourth step provides insight into the association between Efak exports and external indicators.
-After reviewing all external indicators, the monthly Change in Export Price Index (CEPI) and climate temperatures yielded the most interesting results.
-Like Efak exports, CEPI exhibits a strong positive trend between 2008 and 2014, and it was identified that price index is highest when Efak exports are lowest and vice-versa.
+After reviewing all external indicators, the monthly Change in Export Price Index (CEPI) and climate temperatures yield the most interesting results.
+Like Efak exports, CEPI exhibits a strong positive trend between 2008 and 2014, and it is identified that price index is highest when Efak exports are lowest and vice-versa.
 Though the Pearson's r (`-0.08`) for the association between Efak exports and temperature is non-indicative of a strong correlation, the seasonal components for